emqx/emqx-docs/en_US/data-integration/data-bridge-mongodb.md

 # Ingest Data into MongoDB

-EMQX supports integration with MongoDB so you can save client messages and events to MongoDB.
+EMQX supports integration with MongoDB so you can save MQTT messages and client events to MongoDB.

 {% emqxce %}
 :::tip